rsa17826/vex-plus-plus/readme.md

   - canAttachToPaths
   - **settings**:
     - **canAttachToPaths**: allows this block to attach to paths
     - **color**: sets the modulate property

+- **timer**: when it recives a signal or stops reciving a signal will charge up or discharge, then when full or empty will start or stop sending a signal

+  - rotatable
+  - **settings**:
+    - **signalInputId**: the id of the signal it is listening for
+    - **chargeTime**: the time it takes to get to full charge after which the signal will be sent
+    - **onSignalActivation**: what to do if discharging and a signal gets sent
+    - **signalOutputId**: the id that will be sent
+    - **dischargeTime**: the time it takes to discharge
+    - **onSignalDeactivation**: what to do if charging and the send signal gets deactivated
+    - **color**: sets the modulate property

 <!-- end auto -->